FAQs | Frieze London

 In order to ensure the best experience for all visitors, tickets are limited.
 Buy your tickets in advance to save money and guarantee entry, particularly at the weekend.
-Tickets go on sale Summer 2019.
+Tickets will be released in July.

 What is the relationship between Frieze Masters and Frieze London?

 Frieze London coincides with and is within walking distance of Frieze Masters in The Regent’s Park.
 Frieze London is one of the only fairs to focus only on contemporary art whilst Frieze Masters gives a unique view on the relationship between historical art and contemporary practice.
 Frieze Masters shows work made before the year 2000 whereas Frieze London presents work created mainly post-2000.
-Victoria Siddall is the Director of Frieze Masters and Frieze London, with artistic direction from Joanna Stella-Sawicka for Frieze London and Nathan Clements-Gillespie for Frieze Masters.
+Victoria Siddall is the Director of Frieze Masters and Frieze London with artistic direction from Eva Langret for Frieze London and with artistic direction from Nathan Clements-Gillespie for Frieze Masters.

 What makes Frieze London different from other art fairs?

 Frieze London is one of the few fairs to focus only on contemporary art and living artists.
 The fair’s exhibiting galleries represent some of the most exciting artists working today, from the emerging to the iconic; and a team of world-leading independent curators advise on feature sections, making possible performance-based work and ambitious presentations by emerging galleries.
-The fair’s focus on living artists and innovative practice is also evident in Frieze Projects, the critically acclaimed programme of new artists’ commissions; and Frieze Talks, which is curated by frieze magazine editors.
+The fair’s focus on living artists and innovative practice is also evident in Frieze Talks, which is curated by frieze magazine editors.
 Unlike most other fairs, Frieze takes place at the heart of its host city, forming part of London’s vibrant cultural fabric and international art scene.